zoltanctoth/ceu-cloud-class/aws.md

 ### Edge Locations

-- **AWS Edge Locations** are locations around the world meant for caching content, enhancing the user experience, reducing latency.
-Edge locations are specifically used by AWS Cloudfront and AWS CDN.
+- **AWS Edge Locations** are locations [around the world](https://aws.amazon.com/about-aws/whats-new/2019/10/cloudfront-south-america-200-edge-location/) meant for caching content, enhancing the user experience, reducing latency.
+Edge locations are specifically used by two AWS Services, AWS Cloudfront and AWS CDN.
+For example, if you use Amazon's services for hosting a website, your website's images can be copied to multiple locations to make sure every request to that image is fulfilled from a server that is geographically close to you.
 Every Region is has its own set Availability Zone's and Edge Locations.
+Edge locations can be located in a country that isn't listed as an availability zone (think about this as an independent data center).

 ## Part 1.
 AWS Services Overview

+Here is a list of some of the more important AWS services for your reference.
+We only cover a few of them in the class.

 **Compute:**
 -    `EC2` - Elastic Compute Cloud
 -    `EC2 Container Services` - Containerization Docker
--    `Elastic Beanstalk` - Plug and Play - for developers
+-    `Elastic Beanstalk` - Plug and Play Web application deployment - for developers
 -    `Lambda (server less)` - Code/Functions uploaded to the cloud to run at different points
--    `Lightsail` - Plug and Play
--    `Batch` - Batch computing in the cloud

 **Storage:**
 -    `S3` - Simple Storage Service - object based storage - buckets
 -    `EFS` - Elastic File System
 -    `Glacier` - Data Archival
--    `Snowball` - Large amounts of data to aws data center
+-    `Snowball` - Physically move large amounts of data to aws data center
--    `Storage gateway` - VM installed in datacenter or office - replicate info to S3

 **Databases:**
 -    `RDS` - Relation Database Service - postgres, mysql, oracle
 -    `DynamoDB` - Non-Relational DB
--    `Elasticache` - Cache Things from DB
+-    `Elasticache` - Fully in-memory database
 -    `Redshift` - Data Warehousing Business Intelligence, complex queries

-**Migration:**
--    `AWS Migration Hub` - tracking service for moving to aws
--    `Application Discover Service` - track applications and dependency
--    `Database Migration Service` - migrate db from on premise to AWS
--    `Server Migration Service` - migrate server to AWS cloud
--    `Snowball` - in between storage and migration

 **Networking and Content Delivery:**
 -    `VPC (highlight)` - Amazon virtual private cloud - virtual datacenter - configure avail zones, firewall, network acl etc.
 -    `Cloudfront` - AWS content delivery network, store assets specific regions around the world
 -    `Route 53` - AWS DNS service - lookup ip to get ipv4 and ipv6 address
--    `API Gateway` - Serverless way of creating own api
--    `Direct Connect` - Dedicated line from office directly into amazon, connects to VPC

-**Developer Tools:**
--    `Codestart` - project management, CI toolchain, collaborate
--    `Codecommit` - store code, like github
--    `Codebuild` - compile and run tests, produce package
--    `Code deploy` - deployment service to ec2 instance
--    `Codepipeline` - automate and visualize steps to release software
--    `X-ray` - debug and analyze server less application
--    `Cloud9` - IDE environment in browser

-**Management tools:**
--    `Cloudwatch` - Monitoring service
--    `Cloudformation` - solutions architect specific - scripting infrastructure - turn infrastructure to code
--    `Cloudtrail` - log changes to aws environment
--    `Config` - monitors config of aws environment
--    `Opswork` - similar to elastic beanstalk - chef and puppet to automate environments
--    `Service Catalog` - manage a catalog of IT services
--    `Systems manager` - interface for managing aws resources - group resources
--    `Trusted Advisor` - advice around security, advice for aws services and resources, accountant like
--    `Managed Services` - manage service for aws cloud

-**Media Services:**
--    `Elastic transcoder` - takes media and resizes on different devices
--    `Media convert` - file based video transcoding with broadcast grade features
--    `Media live` - broadcast grade live video processing service. tv internet connected multiscreen
--    `Media Package` - protect content over internet
--    `Media Store` - media storage, optimized for media
--    `Media Tailor` - target advertising into video streams with out harming broadcast

 **Machine Learning:**
--    `Sage maker` - easy for deep learning when coding for environment
+-    `Sage maker` - Managed notebook environment
--    `Comprehend` - sentiment analysis on products. good or bad?
+-    `Comprehend` - Sentiment analysis
--    `Deep lens` - computer vision on camera, recognition, physical piece of hardware
+-    `Deep lens` - Computer vision on camera, a physical piece of hardware
--    `Lex` - powers alexa, AI
+-    `Lex` - Chatbot engine.
+This powers Alexa
--    `Machine Learning` - throw dataset to AWS cloud and predict outcome
--    `Polly` - text to speech, voices sound real, accents
+-    `Polly` - text to speech, voices sound real
--    `Rekognition` - upload file, tells you what is in the file
+-    `Rekognition` - Image processing
--    `Amazon translate` - translate to other langs
+-    `Amazon translate` - Translate to other languages
--    `Amazon transcribe` - hard of hearing, speech recognition, speech to text
+-    `Amazon transcribe` - Speech recognition

 **Analytics:**
 -    `Athena` - SQL queries ins S3 buckets, serverless
 -    `EMR` - elastic map reduce - processing large amounts of data, chops data up for analysis
--    `Cloudsearch` - search service
--    `Elastic Search service` - search service
 -    `Kinesis` - solutions architect highlight, ingesting large amounts data
 -    `Kinesis Video streams` - ingesting streams and analyze
 -    `Quicksight` - business intelligence tool
--    `Datapipeline` - moving data between different services
--    `Glue` - ETL (extract transform load)
+-    `Glue` - ETL tool (extract transform load)

 **Security Identity and Compliance:**
 -    `IAM` - identity access management
--    `Cognito` - device authentication, oath, after authenticated, use aws services
--    `Guard Duty` - monitor for malicious activity
--    `Inspector` - install on vm or instances, test against it, schedule
--    `Macie` - Scan s3 buckets and looks for sensitive info and alert
--    `Certificate Manager` - ssl cert for free, manage ssl cert
--    `Cloud HSM` - cloud hardware security module - dedicate bits of hardware to store keys to authenticated
--    `Directory Service` - integration ms active service to aws services
--    `WAF` - web application firewall - at application layer to stop attacks, XSS, sql injection
--    `Shield` - by default for cloud front - ddos mitigation, prevent ddos attacks
--    `Artifact` - portal to download aws client reports, manage agreements

-**Mobile Services:**
--    `Mobile hub` - management console for mobile app for aws services
--    `AWS Pinpoint` - targeted push notifications
--    `AWS Appsync` - atomically updates data in web or mobile in real time
--    `Device Farm` - test apps on real device, iOS, android
--    `Mobile Analytics` - analytics service for mobile

 **AR/VR:**
 -    `Sumerian` - tools to create environment, super new

 **Application Integration:**
--    `Step functions` - manage lambda functions and ways to go through it
--    `Amazon MQ` - message queue
--    `SNS` - notification services
+-    `SNS` - Notification services
--    `SQS` - decouple infrastructure, queue
--    `SWF` - workflow job creation

 **Customer Engagement:**
--    `Connect` - contact center as a service, call center
--    `Simple Email Service` - email service, send grid, mailchimp
+-    `Simple Email Service` - send emails through Amazon's email service

-**Business Productivity:**
--    `Alexa for business` - manager for business needs
--    `Amazon chime` - google hangouts like
--    `Work Docs` - dropbox for AWS
--    `Work Mail` - Office 365 like

-**Desktop and App streaming:**
--    `Workspaces` - VDI solution, run OS in aws cloud
--    `App stream 2.0` - streaming application to desktop of device

 **IOT:**
 -    `iOT` - devices sending sensor information
 -    `iOT Device Management` - device management
 -    `Amazon FreeRTOS` - OS for microcontrollers
--    `Greengrass` - ??

-**Game Development:**
--    `Gamelift` - service to develop games

 * * *

-## What Services Will Be Tested On The Exam?
+## What Services Are you expected to know?
-- `S3`
-- `Glacier`
 - `EC2`
-- `EBS`
+- `S3`, `Glacier`, `EBS`
+- `Transcribe`
+- `Translate`
+- `Comprehend`
+- `Rekognition`
+- `Polly`

 * * *